 Plus you will have to pay for the survey and the valuation of the property, and solicitor's fees.

 You may also have fees to pay to the lender for your mortgage.
 These could be an arrangement fee and/or booking fee.
+Another cost may be an advisers broker fee.
 Contact us to find out how much these fees may be.

 Independant Financial Advisor